code-423n4/2023-06-lybra-findings/data/Stormreckson-Q.md

 3-https://github.com/code-423n4/2023-06-lybra/blob/26915a826c90eeb829863ec3851c3c785800594b/contracts/lybra/pools/LybraStETHVault.sol#L37-L42

-Bug Report: Lack of "Paused" State Check in deposEtherToMint()
+Lack of "Paused" State Check in deposEtherToMint()

 Description:
 In the deposEtherToMint() function of the Lido contract, there is no check for the paused state, which poses a potential vulnerability.
 This report aims to highlight this issue and propose a remediation strategy.